threefoldfoundation/info_threefold_pub/wiki/main/grants/grantoverview.md

 ![](img/tf_tde_intro.jpg)

-# Token Ecosystem Rewards, H2 2021.
+# Token Ecosystem Reward

+> THIS IS NOT ACTIVE YET ! (update Nov 2021)

 The Token Grant Program is organized to benefit projects (listed below) which have as purpose to provide value to the ThreeFold movement, building their solutions on top of ThreeFold_Grid, and by doing so serving our planet.